rcmdnk/ec2/docs/environment-setup.md

 and FSx requires one for `SINGLE_AZ_*` and at least two for `MULTI_AZ_*`. io2 and FSx therefore cannot be combined with a `MULTI_AZ_*` deployment.

+io2 volumes created or accepted by this toolkit must have Multi-Attach enabled.
+AWS Multi-Attach allows an `io1` or `io2` volume to be attached to multiple Nitro instances in the same Availability Zone, but XFS and ext4 are not cluster-aware filesystems.
+Do not mount them read-write from multiple instances at the same time; use a clustered filesystem with the required locking, or use EFS/FSx for ordinary shared files.
+Blank Multi-Attach volumes are not formatted automatically by user-data, so initialize them deliberately before use.

 The generated user-data must fit EC2's 16 KB limit before API Base64 encoding.
 When gzip is selected, the compressed payload is measured; with plain text, the uncompressed script is measured. `ec2 setup` warns past 80% and fails past the